katiechurchwell/katiechurchwell/README.md

 :wave: Hi I'm Katie, a Portland based full stack developer.

+I earned a Bachelors in International Business with a concentration in Marketing from the University of South Florida and am a recent grad of a Full Stack Web Development bootcamp at the University of Oregon.
+I'm currently partially hiking the PCT and will be back online in July.

 <!--
 Tech stack: